How Do You Prepare HVAC Equipment for a Storm

 Once the storm has passed, make sure the system is safe before starting it back up.
 First, confirm there are no indications of damage and clean any debris from around the equipment.
 Call McElroy Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the system.
 Once you’ve had an inspection by a professional, turn the equipment back on ASAP to help dry the home and avoid mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call McElroy Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call McElroy Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.